-Our workshop programs run by semester and are in line with ACT school terms.
+Our workshop programs run by term and are in line with ACT school dates.
 The start and finish dates for our workshops are displayed in each individual workshop description.

-If my child hasn’t done a Semester One workshop can they do Semester Two?
+If my child hasn’t done a workshop before can they join this term?

 How do I know if my child/I will like drama workshops?